elunna/nerfhack-changelog/README.md

 * Boulders deal 1+5d4 damage instead of 1d20.
 * Cursed gems count as attacks when thrown at unicorns.
 * Significantly lowered the odds of luckstones generating randomly; increased the odds of other gray stones
+* Unicorn gems are used up when they yield Luck.

 ## NEW ITEMS